s-u/macosvm/README.md

 You can specify the number of CPUs with `-c <cpus>` and the available memory (RAM) with `-r <spec>`.
 If not specified, `--restore` uses the image's minimal requirements (for macOS 12 that is 2 CPUs and 4Gb RAM).

 During the macOS installation (`--restore`) step a unique machine identifier (ECID) is generated.
 The resulting images only work with that one identifier.
 This identifier is stored in the configuration file (as `machineId` entry) and the VM won't boot without it.
-Since `macosvm` version 0.1-2 this information can be extracted from the auxiliary file if a configuration file is not present.
+Since `macosvm` version 0.1-2 this information can be extracted from the auxiliary file if a configuration file is not present, but that is a hack that may not work with future macOS versions.

 This is what the configuration file looks like generated by the above example:
 ```